 - Let your child know that even though the office, pediatric dentist and team may look a bit different, we are still the same inside.
 We continue to provide the highest quality of care possible while keeping your child safe and comfortable during the dental visit.

 - Now more than ever, we want our families to know that dental care for children is a medical necessity.
-Although we may not be able to see your child in our office right now, it is important to keep up healthy habits at home and to reschedule your visit with us soon.
+It is also important to keep up healthy habits at home.

 - We appreciate and understand our parents’ concerns about the risks involved with resuming health care.
 If you have any questions at all about your child’s need for a check up, please call or e-mail us to we can discuss your concerns.